Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 | Authentic lantern factory | Design translation, production control, quality review, export packing support, installation communication, and manufacturer-level project documentation. | Requires a clearer brief and more upfront project planning. | Custom lantern displays, festival lantern projects, theme parks, malls, commercial Christmas displays, animal lanterns, and overseas installations. |

-| Trading company | Can compare products and coordinate simple procurement. | May depend on third-party workshops and may not control production details. | Standard small items or low-complexity purchasing. |
+| Trading company | Can compare products and coordinate simple sourcing. | May depend on third-party workshops and may not control production details. | Standard small items or low-complexity purchasing. |

 | Small workshop | May quote fast and cheaply for simple shapes. | Limited design, structural planning, quality documentation, export packing, and after-sales support. | Very small local projects with low public visibility and low technical requirements. |

-Move from supplier due diligence to project planning.
+Move from factory verification to project planning.

-Once a buyer confirms that a supplier is a real lantern factory, the next step is to match the project type with the right planning page, factory workflow, and quotation path.
+Once your team confirms that a supplier controls real factory production, match the project type with the right planning page, factory workflow, and quotation path.

 How do I know whether a lantern supplier is a real factory?